 The cohort model has been extremely successful in creating a powerful brainstorming group, many of whom continue to collaborate and work together after completing the workshop series.
 We are seeing some big wins from our graduates!

 Available Cohorts for Presidents Online Certificate Workshop

-Certificates are awarded at the end of the last session to all of those who have completed all nine.
+Certificates are awarded at the end of the last session to all of those who have completed all eight.

 Location: Online Zoom

 Workshop Training and Materials (including several books)